OpenAPC/openapc-de/README.md

-Both information on open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.
+Information on both open access journal articles and open access publication of articles in toll-access journals ("hybrid") are provided.

 In total,  3 646 702€ for  2 960 articles were paid by the participating unviversities.
-Average  fee is 1 232€ and the median 1 196€
+Average  fee is 1 232€ and the median 1 196€.

 ### Open Access Journals

 At the moment, the dataset releases information on 2 949 articles in open access journals which charge publication fees.
 Total expenditure amounts to  3 626 648€.
-Average  fee is 1 229.8€ and the median 1 193€
+Average  fee is 1 229.8€ and the median 1 193€.

 View dataset on [GitHub](https://github.com/OpenAPC/openapc-de/blob/master/data/apc_de.csv).